Author Q&A in Clinical Education

 Learning Objectives

-After reading the book, engaging with its conversation starters, and reflecting on insights, students will be able to:
+After reading the book, engaging with its conversation starters, and reflecting on insights, learners will be able to:

 Optional Q&A with the Author

-Programs that assign Clear Cane Chronicles may request a live virtual Q&A session with the author.
+Programs that assign Clear Cane Chronicles may request a live 30-45-minute virtual Q&A session with the author.

 The session allows students to: